The Oracle Cluster Registry (OCR) records cluster

 - SRVCTL (used to manage clusters and RAC databases/instance)

-- Cluster control utility – CRSCTL (to manage cluster/local resources)
+- Cluster control utility – CRSCTL (to manage cluster/local

 - Enterprise Manager (EM),